N0K0/Hacky-blog/content/posts/guides/LimeSDR/lime_sdr_fedora.md

 ![GRC in action](/images/grc.png)

-So now we can use our SDR as a source and we got the modules needed to parse the GSM data going over the airwaves
+So now we can use our SDR as a source and we got the modules needed to parse the GSM data going over the airwaves.
+Next up is actually finding some GSM traffic and fetch some datagrams!

+What you installed the grgsm packet you also installed two GRC programs which are quite useful.
+Unfortunatly like with everything else we are going to need a tweak..
+Even tough we downloaded and installed gr_gsm from MyriadRF we are still installing a version of the tools which is based on the upstream gr_gsm.
+That is, its using the wrong type of radio source!

+I must say, it felt like i knew what i was doing when i figured out how to fix the program 😎

+### Tweaking the GRC programs

+**FILL OUT**

+So here is a image of the graph that makes the gr_

+# So what really is GSM?
+*The Global System for Mobile Communications (GSM) is a standard developed by the European Telecommunications Standards Institute (ETSI) to describe the protocols for second-generation (2G) digital cellular networks used by mobile devices such as mobile phones and tablets.*

+Basically its the way our phones talked to the network between the 1990s ans 2010ish.
+Its still used by quite a few phones as an fallback protocol for when 4G and 3G fails, fortunately more and more phones prohibit the usage of GSM due to weaknesses found in the protocol.

 # Whats next?